amidaware/trmm-docs/docs/faq.md

 ![DNS Examples](images/trmmdnsexample.png)

-## Self-Signed Certs

-Q. Why can’t I use a self signed certificate?

-A. NATS over TLS needs a real certificate signed with a trusted root certificate.

-If you aren't a dev in a non-production environment, don't run NATS with self signed certs: <https://docs.nats.io/running-a-nats-service/configuration/securing_nats/tls#self-signed-certificates-for-testing>

 ## License FAQ

 If you're not certain if your business use case is allowed by the license please open a [ticket](https://support.amidaware.com) and let us know how you're planning on using it.